Finland in the Eurovision Song Contest 1998: Background

 Prior to the 1998 contest, Yleisradio (Yle) had participated in the Eurovision Song Contest representing Finland thirty-four times since its first entry in 1961.
 Its best result in the contest achieved in where the song "Tom Tom Tom" performed by Marion Rung placed sixth.

 As part of its duties as participating broadcaster, Yle organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
 The broadcaster has been selected its entries through national final competitions that have varied in format over the years.
 Since 1961, a selection show that was often titled Euroviisukarsinta highlighted that the purpose of the program was to select a song for Eurovision.
 The broadcaster selected its entry for the 1998 contest again through the Euroviisut selection show.

 Before Eurovision

 Euroviisut 1998

-Euroviisut 1998 was the national final organised by Yle to selecte its entry for the Eurovision Song Contest 1998.
+Euroviisut 1998 was the national final organised by Yle to select its entry for the Eurovision Song Contest 1998.
 The competition consisted of a final on 14 February 1998, held at the Yle Studio 2 in Helsinki and hosted by Finnish presenter Olga K and Finnish presenter/producer/director Sami Aaltonen.
 The show was broadcast on Yle TV1 and was watched by 1.21 million viewers in Finland.